 The student's approved Dissertation Committee conducts the final examination.
 One member of the committee must be an appointed Graduate Faculty member from outside the School of Education & Human Development.
 The date and place of the examination must be announced to the Graduate School, via the PhD academic advisor, ahead of time and must be posted two weeks in advance.
 Please contact the academic advisor at least one month in advance for specific instructions on the "announcement" process.
 The oral examination is open to the public.
 A majority vote of the dissertation committee is required for the student to pass.
 Each member of the committee indicates a pass or fail vote on forms provided to the Chair by the Graduate School.
-The committee should agree on which members will supervise recommended changes in the dissertation, usually the dissertation.
+The committee should agree on which members will supervise recommended changes in the dissertation, usually the dissertation Chair assisted by others as appropriate.
+All committee members must sign the final dissertation.
 Final sign off occurs after successful completion of the final examination and final revisions of the dissertation.